myquay/michael-mckenna.com/blog/content/post/2024/multi-tenancy-asp-dot-net-core-eight-02.md

 ### The source code

-You can see all the code in acton on [GitHub](https://github.com/myquay/MultiTenant.AspNetCore).
+You can see all the code in acton on [GitHub](https://github.com/myquay/MultiTenant.AspNetCore) and there's a [NuGet package](https://www.nuget.org/packages/MultiTenant.AspNetCore/) which you can use to implement multi-tenancy in your application.

  I refer to the library quite a bit in this post so it's worth checking out to see how it all fits together.

 ## The implementation